 Anticoagulants.
 These thin your blood to prevent blood clots, a life-threatening lupus symptom.

 Monoclonal antibodies.
-Benlysta (belimumab), the first drug created just to treat lupus, was approved by the FDA in 2011.
-Given by IV, it targets specific immune cells.
+Belimumab (Benlysta), the first drug created just to treat lupus, was approved by the FDA in 2011.
+Given intravenously (in the vein), it targets specific immune cells.
 It may help reduce your need for steroid treatment, but it has not been tested thoroughly for the most severe forms of lupus.
 Rituxan (Rituximab) is another monoclonal antibody that has sometimes been used to treat lupus when other treatments have not been successful.

 Try these tips: